Sakthi-priya913/bakery-sales-analytics/README.md

 ![dashboard](dashboard-preview.png)
 ## Project Overview
-This project analyzes bakery sales data to uncover insights on revenue, product performance, and profitability using SQL and Power BI.
+This project analyzes bakery sales data to identify revenue trends, top-performing products, and profit-driving items using SQL and Power BI.
+The dashboard enables quick decision-making by highlighting monthly sales patterns and product-level performance.

 ## Problem Statement
 The goal is to understand which products generate the most revenue and profit, and how sales vary across months.